The ornithopods are a diverse group of

 Back in 2000, we were treated to thescelosaur specimen "Willo", the dinosaur with a "heart of stone".
 Included within its chest area is a large concretion, which was first described as a possible heart.
 Almost immediately this was challenged as a more mundane concretion that happened to be found in the heart region.
 In 2011, a team of researchers published a study on the results of unleashing numerous investigative techniques on the object, including some not possible in 2000.
 They concluded that it was most likely an inorganic concretion.

 Like most North American hypsils, there is a fair amount of useful material that has been assigned to Thescelosaurus than has not been described (see also: Drinker, Orodromeus, honorary hypsil Othnielosaurus, Zephyrosaurus).
-There may be multiple taxa concealed in these fossils, which wouldn't surprise me, given: we've already got at least two species as it is; isolated pachycephalosaurian limb bones and post-cervical verts are pretty similar to corresponding thescelosaur elements; and for some reason researchers have historically been hypsil-averse.
+There may be multiple taxa concealed in these fossils, which wouldn't surprise me, given: we've already got at least three species as it is; isolated pachycephalosaurian limb bones and post-cervical verts are pretty similar to corresponding thescelosaur elements; and for some reason researchers have historically been hypsil-averse.

 Second species T. garbanii was named for hindlimb remains and verts, from an animal larger than the other best specimens of Thescelosaurus.
 It differs from T. neglectus in ankle structure.
 Between 1995 and 2009 it was usually represented as a second species of Bugenasaura, with the possibility of being something more exotic like postcranial fossils of the similarly-sized pachycephalosaurid Stygimoloch (subadult Pachycephalosaurus).
-An additional unnamed species may also be present.

 Bugenasaura infernalis was based mostly on a partial skull noted for the heavy ridges on the upper and lower jaws.
 Further discoveries of thescelosaur skulls with postcrania showed that B. infernalis is essentially the same as the others, and it is now regarded as T. sp.